thuban87/hindsight-journal/docs/development/Implementation Plan.md

 > 3. If the retry still fails, evict another 25% and retry once more.
 > 4. Only if the second retry fails: set `this.cachingDisabled = true` for this session, log a warning via `console.warn`, and show a Notice suggesting the user clear the cache or lower the max thumbnail count.
 >
 > **Proactive size-based eviction:** Track `estimatedSizeBytes` per cached thumbnail (stored as an IndexedDB column alongside the blob).
-When estimated total exceeds 40MB (leaving ~10MB headroom for iOS), trigger proactive LRU eviction *before* hitting the hard quota.
+When estimated total exceeds 40MB (dynamic: `isWebPSupported ?
+40_000_000 : 20_000_000` — iOS Safari may produce PNG fallbacks that are 3-5x larger; determine `isWebPSupported` once during `initialize()` via a test encode) (leaving ~10MB headroom for iOS), trigger proactive LRU eviction *before* hitting the hard quota.
 This avoids the error-retry cycle entirely in most cases.
 >
+> **IndexedDB corruption recovery:** If `indexedDB.open()` rejects with a `VersionError` or `InvalidStateError`, the database is likely corrupted.
+Recovery strategy: (1) Delete the database via `indexedDB.deleteDatabase(dbName)`.
+(2) Re-open with a fresh database.
+(3) Log via `console.warn` and show a Notice: "Thumbnail cache was corrupted and has been reset."
+This is a one-time recovery — thumbnails will be regenerated on demand. **Do NOT silently re-throw** — the user should know why thumbnails temporarily disappeared.
+>
 > Provide a "Clear thumbnail cache" button in settings.
 Graceful degradation: if IndexedDB is unavailable, skip thumbnails entirely (show placeholder icons).
+>
+> **Thumbnail cache state machine:** The cache operates in three states:
+> 1. **Healthy** — normal operation, all writes succeed
+> 2. **Evicting** — quota pressure detected, proactive eviction running.
+Eviction speed scales with write-failure rate (rapid Gallery scrolling = more aggressive eviction)
+> 3. **Disabled** — eviction exhausted and writes still fail.
+Show a **persistent** (non-disappearing) info bar: "Thumbnail cache full.
+[Clear cache & re-enable]".
+Clicking the button calls `clearCache()` and immediately returns to Healthy state.
+> Transitions: Healthy → Evicting (on first `QuotaExceededError` or proactive size threshold), Evicting → Healthy (eviction succeeds, writes resume), Evicting → Disabled (two consecutive eviction+retry failures).
+Disabled → Healthy (user clicks "Clear cache & re-enable").
+>
+> **iOS IndexedDB eviction resilience:** iOS WKWebView (Obsidian Mobile) can silently clear IndexedDB under storage pressure — no error, no event.
+This can trigger a regeneration storm when all visible thumbnails miss the cache simultaneously.
+Mitigations:
+> 1. **Background refill rate limit:** After visible thumbnails are served from the demand queue (max 3 concurrent), remaining cache misses are backfilled at max 10 thumbnails per minute.
+This prevents device overheating from mass regeneration.
+> 2. **Eviction detection:** On `initialize()`, compare expected thumbnail count (stored as `thumbnailCacheCount: number` in `data.json`) against actual IndexedDB count.
+If discrepancy >50%, the cache was likely evicted.
+Show a one-time Notice: "Thumbnail cache was cleared by your device.
+Thumbnails will rebuild gradually."
+> 3. **Circuit breaker:** If 3+ IndexedDB writes fail within 60 seconds (after eviction retries), stop all background generation for the session and switch to placeholder icons (transition to Disabled state).
+> 4. **Key insight:** Thumbnails are cosmetic — the plugin works perfectly with placeholder icons.
+The throttle turns a freeze/crash into "thumbnails appear gradually over the next hour."

 ### Settings Updates